 (2) A site is not available unless the Council finds it to be the best site reasonably available for the disposal of such wastes.
 In making this finding, the Council may rely on a report of possible sites provided by the applicant.
 If the Administrator or the Council finds the list to be deficient, the Council may consider additional sites.
-The applicant may either perform the additional site evaluations itself or elect to have the Administrator for all costs of site evaluations done by the Administrator.
+The applicant may either perform the additional site evaluations itself or elect to have the Administrator perform it.
+The applicant shall reimburse the Administrator for all costs of site evaluations done by the Administrator.